Zoom Balls, a recipe that utilizes adaptogen herbs to help the body adapt to stressful situations and restore its vital energy.

 Rosemary Gladstar’s Herbal Recipes for Vibrant Health: 175 Teas, Tonics, Oils, Salves, Tinctures, and Other Natural Remedies for the Entire Family

 Herbal Ingredients in Zoom Balls to rebuild your adrenal glands

-Astragalus, an adaptogen,is an energizing tonic herb that builds immune strength and strengthens your spleen and lungs.
+Astragalus, an adaptogen, is an energizing tonic herb that builds immune strength and strengthens your spleen and lungs.
 It is a supertonic herb that treats imbalances.
-Astragalus stimulates the rebuilding of bone marrow, and it treats and prevents long term infections, colds and flu.
-It promotes circulatory health and stimulates regular metabolism of sugars.
-Herbal actions include: adaptogen, immune stimulant, diuretic, vasodilator, antiviral.
+Astragalus stimulates the rebuilding of bone marrow, and it treats and prevents long-term infections, colds and flu.
+It promotes circulatory health and stimulates the regular metabolism of sugars.
+Herbal actions include adaptogen, immune stimulant, diuretic, vasodilator, antiviral.

 Eleuthero, also called Siberian ginseng, is an adaptogen.
 It stimulates male virility, increases endurance and stamina, revitalizes and rejuvenates nerves, and emotions.
 Rosemary Gladstar says of Eleuthero, “This is one of our best herbs for increasing endurance and stamina and for building and enhancing our resistance to stress factors, whether emotional, physical, or psychological.”